zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

 * "Child Zone" - The name of the child zone to be tested.
 * "Root Name Servers"
-* "Test Type" - "undelegated test" or "normal test".
+* "Test Type" - "[undelegated test]" or "normal test".

 ### Procedures